 Subsistence Allowance - In addition to receiving a monthly payment while attending training through VR&E, you may also qualify for a monthly subsistence allowance.
 This is paid each month during training and is based on the rate of attendance (full-time or part-time), the number of dependents, and the type of training.
-For example a full-time attendee with two dependents could receive up to $761 a month.
+For example a full-time attendee with two dependents could receive up to $942.44 a month.
 Click here to view the current VR&E Subsistence Allowance Rates.

-Employment Handicap - An Employment Handicap is defined as an impairment of the veteran's ability to prepare for, obtain or retain employment consistent with his or her abilities, aptitudes, and interests.
+Employment Handicap - An Employment Handicap is defined as an impairment of the veteran's ability to prepare for, get or keep employment consistent with their abilities, aptitudes, and interests.
 The impairment must result in large part from a service-connected disability.

 Learn more about the VA's Non-Paid Work Experience (NPWE) program.